 Lord's-day, May 10.
-(At Had-Linne) I could not but feel gratitude to God, that he had always disposed me, in my ministry, to insist on the great doctrines of Regeneration, a New Creature Faith in Christ, progressive Sanctification, supreme Love to God, living entirely to the glory of God, being not our own, and the like.
-God has helped me to see, from time to time, that these, and the like doctrines, necessarily connected with them, are the only foundation of safety and salvation for perishing sinners: and that those divine dispositions which are consonant hereto, are that Holiness, Missishout which no man shall see the Lord?"
-The exercise of these god-like tempers, wherein the soul acts in a kind of concert with God, and would be, and do every thing that is pleasing to God; this, I saw. would stand by the soul in a dying hourt-for God must deny himself, if he cast away his own image, even the soul that is one in desires with himself dellency of divine things; and especially one morning, the beauty of holiness, as a likeness to the glorious God, was so discovered to me, that I longed earnestly to be in that world where boliness dwells in perfection; that I might please God, live entirely to him, and glorify him to the utmost stretched my capacities.
+(At Had-Line) I could not but feel gratitude to God, that he had always disposed me, in my ministry, to insist on the great doctrines of Regeneration, a New Creature, Faith in Christ, progressive Sanctification, supreme Love to God, living entirely to the glory of God, being not our own, and the like.
+God has helped me to see, from time to time, that these, and the like doctrines, necessarily connected with them, are the only foundation of safety and salvation for perishing sinners; and that those divine dispositions which are consonant hereto, are that Holiness, Mwithout which no man shall see the Lord?"
+The exercise of these god-like tempers, wherein the soul acts in a kind of concert with God, and would be, and do every thing that is pleasing to God; this, I saw, would stand by the soul in a dying hours for God must deny himself, if he cast away his own image, even the soul that is one in desires with himself.